Auto Parts eCommerce Market Share At $16 Billion in 2020

 Sales through eBay Motors: how big is eBay?

 How big is eBay?
-We don’t have exact numbers on eBay Motors revenue but industry sources put it between $6 billion and $7 billion in 2020.
-We don’t include 3P revenue or auction revenue through eBay Motors in this annual auto parts industry analysis.
+We don’t attempt to track exact numbers on eBay parts & accessories revenue but aftermarket industry sources put it between $6 billion and $7 billion in 2020.
+We don’t include 3P revenue or auction revenue for eBay Motors in this annual online retail business analysis.
 This $6 to $7 billion is not included in the total projections above.
 See our methodology below for more explanation.

 We’ve tracked the auto parts eCommerce market each year since 2007.
 We use a combination of proprietary industry research and industry interviews.
 We perform an analysis of trends using data from the US Census Bureau from the US Bureau of Economic Analysis.
 We interview industry leaders and influencers, and we do analysis of third-party data using statistical modeling and forecasting.